stormpath/stormpath-play-sample/README.md

 After a successful login, the web app will display the existing [custom data](http://docs.stormpath.com/rest/product-guide/#custom-data) for this account.
 Fields can be deleted and added to it.

 You can close your web session by clicking on the upper-right "logout" button or going to `http://localhost:8080/logout`.

+## Change Log

+### 0.1.0

+- Stormpath SDK dependency to latest stable release of 0.9.2
+- Provides a wepbage to view and edit account's custom data
+- Can be run via the Typesafe Activator